Purple Martin Information and Management

 Good pest-free housing in the right location will eventually attract martins!
 It is also perfectly possible to start a new colony with all SREH (see below)!

 Martins need our help.
 There has been less of a trend of putting up housing for these birds in recent years, and their populations have suffered as a result of lack of managed housing and nest competition with two non-native, aggressive, invasive species.
 These are the English house sparrow and the European starling( aka S&S).
-Both will kill martins, take over their nests, and toss out eggs and young.
+House sparrows and starlings were introduced to the US in the 1800s by ill-informed people.
+(Click here to learn more about the history of House sparrows) Unfortunately, both S&S will kill martins, take over their nests, and toss out eggs and young.
 It is important to learn to identify these pests.
 It is a myth that martins, starlings, and house sparrows can co-exist in the same housing.
 Eventually the invaders will drive out the martins.

 We have spoken with some folks who believe that birds should "fight it out" for housing and "let nature take its course".
 Starlings and house sparrows are more aggressive than martins and will eventually take over the housing if it is left unmanaged.
 Here's what you need to know to give the martins a chance: